Entering the European market for coconut water

 The food industry segment that is relevant for coconut water sales consists mainly of different beverage manufacturers.
 It is expected that this food industry segment will continue to grow, due to increasing demand for reduced sugar and plant-based drinks.
 The most common final users of coconut water include the following:

-• Fruit juice and soft drink producers are using coconut water to reduce calories in juices.
-Juice ingredient suppliers and blending and bottling companies use coconut water to create different flavours.
-Still, only a few brands use coconut water as an ingredient, but it can be expected that the number of juice varieties with coconut water will increase.
+- Fruit juice and soft drink producers are using coconut water to reduce calories in juices.
+Still, only a few brands use coconut water as an ingredient, but it is expected that the number of juice varieties with coconut water will increase;

-• Sports drink producers have started to introduce isotonic drinks based on coconut water in order to offer more natural hydration solutions.
-One example is the Spanish company Raw Superdrink, offering a wide range of coconut water-based sports drinks.
+- Sports drink producers have started to introduce isotonic drinks based on coconut water in order to offer more natural hydration solutions.
+The most famous example of sports drink containing coconut water is Prime;

 Food service